DrunkOnBytes/flutter_animated_counter/README.md

 ## Credits
 ----------------------------------------------------------
-This package was made with code open-sourced by the following awesome devs.
+This package was made possible with code open-sourced by these awesome devs:
 * [Romain Rastel](https://github.com/letsar) 🌟🌟🌟
 * [Mahmoud Ashour](https://github.com/MeitanteiAshour) 🌟